Meeting of the Minds 2017 Annual SummitOctober 23-25, 2017

 Technological innovation in transportation automation over the coming decades offers a promise to disrupt how we live and move.
 The ability of society to adapt to the pace of change is being increasingly challenged.
 How will we safely transition drivers, and other road users, into a mixed fleet environment?
 How can urban planners and policymakers accelerate the local benefits of such technology?
 What can lessons from the past tell us about the need for consumer education, public policy, and a human centric design philosophy?

-- Scott Miller, General Manager, Collaborative Safety Research Center, Toyota Motor North America
+- Moderator: Scott Miller, General Manager, Collaborative Safety Research Center, Toyota Motor North America

 How Miami Has Come Out Ahead in the Transit Industry

 The transit industry is notoriously behind in adopting cloud solutions and integrating next generation payment and applications for its riders.
 Yet Miami has consolidated its roads, transportation and public works departments in an effort to upgrade their system, move to the cloud, implement contactless payment and show how a city can change their governance model to make multi-modal transit easier for its residents.
 Hear from the three major partners - Cubic, Microsoft, and Miami-Dade County - on how they have implemented this multi-phase, rapid approach ahead of other US cities.

 - Moderator: Bill Mitchel, Senior Director, Worldwide Public Sector, Microsoft

 - Jannet Walker Ford, Vice President & General Manager, Eastern Region, Cubic Transportation Systems

 - Carlos Cruz-Casas, Assistant Director, Transportation Strategic Planning, Miami-Dade Department of Transportation and Public Works

 Putting People First: Analysis Can Place Citizens at the Center of Smart City Projects